X01XX/Unorthodox-Expert-System/README.md

 A final, exact, understanding is NOT the goal, just as there is a lot that I do not understand, but I can still muddle through life.
 It is also NOT the goal to take every possible sample, if you had a 64-bit state, it would not be practical to take every sample.

+If something new happens, some existing rules may be invalidated, new rules sought.